Nine best wireless headphones for 2020

 Most wireless headphones work using Bluetooth.
 The best Bluetooth headphones are comfortable and have enough battery to see you through several long-haul flights.
 Most importantly, they don’t sacrifice sound quality for wireless convenience.

-We’ve found great wireless headphones that sit over, in or on your ear – our experts select some of the very best in the tables below.
+In our independent lab tests we've uncovered the best wireless headphones that sit over, in or on your ear.
+Our experts have handpicked some of our favourites that we recommend in the tables below.

 - Best wireless over-ear headphones